aogriffiths/play2.0-ajax-examples/README.md

 How to read the code
 --------------------

-It's a prety simple play 2.0 app.
+It's a pretty simple play 2.0 app.
 Start with looking at app/controllers/Application.java which defines four http methods:

 * sayHello()